 Let's say that there is a port triggering rule configured in the router.
 This port triggering rule says when data flows out on port 50 forward port 80.
 In the picture above you see data flowing from a computer to the internet on port 50.

-Programs do not send data if there is nothing to be sent, so data being sent out of port 50 is not guaranteed.
-The router keeps port 80 forwarded for a certain amount of time.
+Programs do not send data if there is nothing to be sent, so data being sent out on port 50 is not guaranteed 100% of the time.
+When data is no longer being sent out on port 50, the router keeps port 80 forwarded for a certain amount of time.
 How much time really depends upon the router.

-Once the router is done waiting, it quits forwarding port 80 to the computer that sent data out on port 50.
+Eventually, after the router is done waiting, it quits forwarding port 80 to the computer that sent data out on port 50.

 This makes a port triggering configuration a tricky thing.
 The software that requires ports to be forwarded must first send data out of a port at a somewhat constant rate.
 If the software has a port that is constantly sending data out, then port triggering is possible.
 The length of time that the router keeps those ports open still needs to be taken into account.
 If the router times out between the gaps of outgoing data, the port forwarding connection will be severed.
 That is why so few programs support port triggering.

 For more information about port forwarding visit our Ultimate guide to port forwarding your router.